Service Virtualization MCP server

 Virtual services emulate the behavior of unavailable or expensive web services to remove dependencies during development and testing.
 The MCP (Model Control Protocol) server for BlazeMeter service virtualization provides a local, on-premise solution for integrating AI-driven capabilities with the BlazeMeter service virtualization platform.
-Similar to existing MCP solutions for BlazeMeter, this server enables advanced automation and analysis features for c.
+Similar to existing MCP solutions for BlazeMeter, this server enables advanced automation and analysis features for creating and running virtual services.

 This MCP provides: